 Cohen was a Research Fellow and British Academy Postdoctoral Fellow at the Oxford Internet Institute and a Research Fellow at Nuffield College.
 His research focused on the formation of human social networks and he had a particular interest in socioecology and the relative importance of generative mechanisms (e.g., reciprocity versus transitivity).

-Cohen received his PhD in Social Research Methods (Applied Social Statistics) from the London School of Economics & Political Science (Department of Methodology).
-Before joining the LSE, he completed a MSc in Social Science of the Internet here at the OII as a Clarendon Scholar.
+Cohen received his PhD in Social Research Methods (Applied Social Statistics) from the London School of Economics & Political Science (Department of Methodology) and before joining the LSE he completed a MSc in Social Science of the Internet here at the OII as a Clarendon Scholar.
 Prior to joining the OII’s faculty, he was a post-doc in the Department of Sociology here at Oxford and the Department of Sociology at the University of Cambridge.

 - MSc student, October 2011 – September 2012

 Using data on face-to-face friendship between adult residents of dozens of rural villages in China, this project investigates whether the expression of mechanisms of network formation (e.g., reciprocity and transitivity) varies across environments.